Murkowski, Romney back Jackson, all but assure confirmation

 Associated Press

-All three Republicans said they did not expect to agree with all of Jackson’s decisions, but that they found her well qualified.
-Romney said she “more than meets the standard of excellence and integrity.”
+All three Republicans said they did not expect to agree with all of Jackson’s decisions, but they found her extremely well qualified.
+Romney said Jackson “more than meets the standard of excellence and integrity.”
+Murkowski said she will “bring to the Supreme Court a range of experience from the courtroom that few can match given her background in litigation.”

 With three Republicans supporting her in the 50-50 split Senate, Jackson is on a glidepath to confirmation and on the brink of making history as the third Black justice and only the sixth woman in the court’s more than 200-year history.
 Beyond the historic element, Democrats have cited her deep experience in nine years on the federal bench and the chance for her to become the first former public defender on the court.